Why It's More Important Today To Feed Our Kids Well...

 But it's not only prescribed antibiotics responsible for the decreasing diversity of microbes.
 Dr. Blaser points to our exposure to antibiotics through animal products, as well as our overuse of hand sanitizers that kill indiscriminately.
 He argues the danger of elective cesarean sections, particularly common in Rome, Italy.
 Inside the womb, babies have no bacteria.
 Those born vaginally will be covered with the mothers' vaginal flora, while those born c-section will be colonized with the types of bacteria found on skin.

 "The fancy names of these bacteria don't matter as much as the notion that the founding populations of microbes found on C-section infants are not those selected by hundreds of thousands of years of human evolution or even longer."

 Dr. Blaser concludes that more studies like his need to be done, and that we need a combination of narrow-spectrum antiobiotics that kill only targeted pathogens versus the broad-spectrum that are currently used, more education for doctors and parents, and government restrictions on the unchecked use of antibiotics in the farming system.

 So what does teaching our kids to eat well have to do with any of this?

 If we were prescribed antibiotics prior to birthing our children, we likely lost some diversity in our own microflora and passed this deficit on to them.
 If there were c-sections involved, or if we couldn't nurse, they missed out on protective flora, at least during part of their development.
 If antibiotics were prescribed during labor, as is often the case to prevent Group B strep, additional protective bacteria were lost, potentially selecting for resistant strains in their place.

-What this all means is that children today are likely born with a greater susceptibility to illness than we were.
+What this all means is that children today are likely born with a greater susceptibility to illness and disease than we were.

 Perhaps the reason for the alarming statistics?

-Healthy lifestyle habits, therefore, can make us stronger, even if some of our DNA may not be.
+Healthy lifestyle habits can make us stronger, even if some of our DNA may not be.